dadish/ProcessGraphQL/Readme.md

 - FieldtypeTextarea
 - FieldtypeTextareaLanguage
 - FieldtypeURL
-- FieldtypeMapMarker (via [FieldtypeMapMarkerGraphQL][map-marker-graphql])
+- FieldtypeMapMarker (via [GraphQLFieldtypeMapMarker][map-marker-graphql])

 ### Third-party Fieldtypes Support
 You can add support for any third-party fieldtype by creating a module for it.
-The example module that you can refer to is [FieldtypeMapMarkerGraphQL][map-marker-graphql] that adds support for FieldtypeMapMarker fieldtype.
+The example module that you can refer to is [GraphQLFieldtypeMapMarker][map-marker-graphql] that adds support for FieldtypeMapMarker fieldtype.
 Below are the basic requirements that this kind of modules should fulfill.

 #### Naming of the Module
 - Name your module exactly as the Fieldtype module you are adding support for with `GraphQL` suffix.
-So for example `FieldtypeMapMarkerGraphQL` adds support for `FieldtypeMapMarker`.
+So for example `GraphQLFieldtypeMapMarker` adds support for `FieldtypeMapMarker`.

 #### Required methods
 There are three required methods.